 Personally, I let my urine do the talking.
 I start every day with at least two 12oz glasses of alkaline ionized water.
-This practice has treated me quite well and helps me achieve a clear urine color earlier in the day.
+This practice has treated me quite well and helped me achieve a clear urine color earlier in the day.

 Since everyone is different, there’s no exact answer to this question.